Energy company: Hurricane Ida restoration could take weeks

 Associated Press

-NEW ORLEANS (AP) — Full restoration of electricity to some of the hardest-hit areas of Louisiana battered by Hurricane Ida could take until the end of the month, the head of Entergy Louisiana warned Saturday.
+NEW ORLEANS (AP) — Full restoration of electricity to some of the hardest-hit areas of Louisiana battered to an unprecedented degree by Hurricane Ida could take until the end of the month, the head of Entergy Louisiana warned Saturday.

 Ida damaged or destroyed more than 22,000 power poles, more than hurricanes Katrina, Zeta and Delta combined, an impact Entergy President and CEO Phillip May called “staggering.”
 More than 5,200 transformers failed and nearly 26,000 spans of wire — the stretch of transmission wires between poles — were down.